-All courses must have an end-of-course assessment or another demonstration of mastery.
+All courses must have an end-of-course assessment and other demonstrations of mastery.
 This may include, but not be limited to: multiple choice tests, open-ended question tests, or performance tasks (i.e. papers, portfolios, speech etc.).
-All assessments must enable accessibility for special education and Limited English Proficient (or English Language Learner) populations (i.e. Braille, large print, alternative format, audio capabilities etc.).
+All assessments must enable accessibility for special education and Limited English Proficient /English Language Development populations (i.e. Braille, large print, alternative format, audio capabilities etc.).
 Alternative formats must not compromise or impact the construct being measured.

 The applicant agrees to provide all information as requested by the Idaho State Department or Department designees, in keeping with state and federal laws, for the purpose of audits, evaluation compliance, monitoring, and other purposes.

 The applicant agrees to inform, in writing, the Idaho State Department of Education of any significant changes to its courses.
 The applicant also agrees that significant changes to the content or method of delivery may initiate a full course review.
-Significant changes include, but are not limited to: Content, Syllabus, Learning Objective, Course Outline, Course Instructor Changes, Delivery Methodology, Curricular Materials etc.
+Significant changes include, but are not limited to: Content, Syllabus, Learning Objectives, Course Outline, Course Instructor Changes, Delivery Methodology, Curricular Materials, etc.